Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 - They cannot irritate the skin without long exposure.

 The disadvantage of these weak acids is that they take a long time to remove coatings.
-Depending on the zinc thickness, acid density, and temperature, it might take from one hour up to a whole day.
+Depending on the zinc thickness, acid density, and temperature, it may take from one hour up to a whole day.

 Let’s see how to use vinegar to remove galvanized coating: